mandrewcito/AdventOfCode2020/post.1-10.md

 * [tail recursion](https://en.wikipedia.org/wiki/Tail_call)

 I decided to split post on a series, this way posts will be shorter.
 Are you participating on AoC?.
 What do you think about the problems?
 Do you think that are tricky or easy problems?

+If you want check/comment my implementations you can find it on my [github](https://github.com/mandrewcito/AdventOfCode2020)